20 Easy Ways to Raise Your Student GPA in College

 1. Calculate Your GPA

 Knowing how different grades and credit hours affect your GPA is essential if you want to have more control over the numbers.
 Try pumping a few numbers and grades into a GPA calculator to get your current and cumulative GPA.
-Then, change a few grades or credit hours to explore the difference they can make in your overall average.
+Then, change a few grades or credit hours to see the difference they can make in your overall average.

 2. Go to Class